akdamar46/GDevelop---MyFirstGame/README.md

 # GDevelop---MyFirstGame
 This is the first mobile game I've made using GDevelop 5.
+I cannot share apk file of my game because Git Hub cannot accept files over 25mb.
+Instead, I am sharing the screen recording of my game here, have a good time...